 With guidance and support from that adult ally, the After School Health Council focused on making the salad bar an appealing and well-used feature of the cafeteria.
 They knew that if it were stocked with favorite fruits and vegetables it would encourage much healthier eating habits - so they made it happen!
 They surveyed their peers to find out what they would like to see in the salad bar.
 They presented in classrooms, to staff, to administrators, and to their parents about the importance of healthy foods and the school's opportunity to improve the salad bar to promote wellness.
 They trained other students, including elementary school students, to talk about the importance of nutrition.
-They led youthfriendly activities at a school health fair to further invest students.
+They led youth-friendly activities at a school health fair to further invest students.

-Ultimately, in collaboration with their principal and

-cafeteria manager, as well as the Family Resource Center and SBHC, the After School Health Council successfully improved the salad bar.
+Ultimately, in collaboration with their principal and cafeteria manager, as well as the Family Resource Center and SBHC, the After School Health Council successfully improved the salad bar.
 Today, parent volunteers work each morning to prepare the fruits and vegetables that students enjoy.
 As a result, a growing number of students are eating well and feeling passionate about healthy eating at school and at home.

-About these Case Studies.
+About These Case Studies

 These case studies highlight the contributions that SBHCs and their partners have made to the Bechtel Oakland Wellness Champion Initiative, which aims to reduce obesity among Oakland youth by creating school environments that promote healthy eating, physical activity, and wellness.
 This Initiative serves as a model for implementing wellness policies at the school level.

-To learn more, contact the California School Health Center Association's Technical Assistance Director Samantha Blackburn at (510) 268-1038 or sblackburn@schoolhealthcenters.org.
-You may also wish to visit www.schoolhealthcenters.org.
+To learn more, contact the California School-Based Health Alliance at (510) 268-1260 or info@schoolhealthcenters.org, or visit us online at www.schoolhealthcenters.org.